Olfarte History, Family Crest & Coats of Arms

 The surname Olfarte was first found in West Somerset in the hundred of Whitley at Holford, a village and civil parish that dates back to the Domesday Book of 1086 where it was listed as Holeforde.
 The place name literally meant "hollow ford, ford in a hollow," from the Old English words hol + ford.
 The River Holford which runs through the village flows to the sea at Kilve.

 Early History of the Olfarte family

-Another 183 words (13 lines of text) covering the years 1717, 1541 and 1588 are included under the topic Early Olfarte History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Olfarte research.
+Another 202 words (14 lines of text) covering the years 1587, 1717, 1541 and 1588 are included under the topic Early Olfarte History in all our PDF Extended History products and printed products wherever possible.

 Olfarte Spelling Variations